rpianezza/Human-TE/ric_documentation/4_HGDP_Geographic-details.md

 previously observed.
 We have **subsaharian africans** with high copynumbers and **eurasians** and **americans** with lower copynumbers.
 Again, the **oceanians** looks similar to Africans than to the other populations.
-This is, in my opinion, a clear example of a loss of TE during the OOU bottleneck.
+This could be, in my opinion, an example of a loss of TE during the OOU bottleneck.

 To explain the fact that some oceanians has high copynumber for this TE,